Itcomp-dev/ITC002A-Typescript-Labs/LAB4 - Classes, Interfaces and Enums.md

 ## Implementing Interfaces

+Another core concept of OOP, is interfaces which are a powerful way of defining contracts within your code as well as contracts with code outside of your project:

 1. Open `models.ts` file and delete the `Tasks` type,  `addTask`, `updateTask` and `deleteTask` functions and the `tasks` variable
 2. Open `data.ts`  file and create a new interface called `Crud`
 3. Add three method signatures : `add`, `update` and `delete`